SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/PaperStoneScissor/PaperStoneScissor.md

 First, it is symmetrical.
 You play a stone against a paper or the inverse.
 Not all the double dispatches are symmetrical.
 For example, when drawing an object against a canvas the operation for example `drawOn: aCanva` is directed.
 It does not change much about the double dispatch but we wanted to make clear that it does not have to be this way.

-Second the secondary methods \(`playAgainstXXX`\) do not use the argument and this is because the example is super simple.
-In real-life example, the secondary methods do use the argument for example to call back behavior on the argument.
+Second, the secondary methods (`playAgainstXXX`) do not use the argument and this is because the example is super simple.
+In real-life examples, the secondary methods do use the argument for example to call back behavior on the argument.
 We will see this with the visitor design pattern.

 ### A Better API